 Picture this: you’re scrolling through your Twitter feed and bam!
 You see a tweet from your fave coffee shop about a new flavor.
 Intrigued, you reply with a question.
 Just like that, within minutes, you get a personalized response.
 That’s the magic of social media in customer experience (CX)—it’s instant, personal, and super engaging.

 But hey, it’s not just about quick replies.
 Social media has become the channel for customer interaction these days.
-Did you know that a whopping 54% of customers now prefer reaching out to companies through social platforms?
+Did you know that 54% of customers now prefer reaching out to companies through social platforms (source: Microsoft’s State of Global Customer Service report)?
 With over 4.7 billion users worldwide, social media has turned into a treasure trove of customer insights and engagement opportunities.

 And here’s the kicker: brands that actually respond to customer inquiries on social media can boost loyalty by 20-40%!
 It’s not just about being social—it’s about creating an experience that keeps customers coming back for more.